thalesmg/greptimedb-ingester-erlnif/README.md

 Streaming is recommended for high-volume data ingestion.
 It establishes a persistent stream to the server.

 ### 1. Start a Stream
 Initialize a stream.
-You must provide a sample row (e.g., the first row) to define the schema.
+The schema is automatically inferred from the `FirstRow` provided (or fetched from the server if the table exists).

 ```erlang
 {ok, Stream} = greptimedb_rs:stream_start(Client, Table, Row).